Top 5 Media Literacy Lesson Plans & Resources

 NewseumED is another non-profit that’s dedicated to spreading the good “news” of media literacy.

-NewseumED’s Fact Finder lesson plan is a collection of dozens of different resources, including downloads, videos, and interactives.
+NewseumED’s Fact Finder is a collection of dozens of resources, including downloads, videos, and interactives.

 Much like Common Sense, NewseumED approaches fact-finding in the lens of journalism.
 However, this lens isn’t just about journalism — it’s about information as a whole.